frequently asked questions

 A. Homemaker Services makes it possible for older persons to live in their own homes or to return to their homes by providing assistance in completing tasks they are unable to manage alone.
-Contact an ADRC Call Center near you to learn more about available long-term services and supports
+Contact Dakota at Home to learn more about available long-term services and supports

 Q. My sister cares for my elderly father; are there any services she can get?

 A. Today, caregivers and the individuals they care for face complicated choices and decisions about long-term care.
 Caregiver Services are key supports that assist caregivers to care for their loved ones at home for as long as possible.

 Services available through the South Dakota Caregiver Program include:

 - Information about available long term services and supports;

 - Individual counseling and training;

 - Respite Care to provide caregivers with temporary relief from caregiving;

 - Supplemental services on a limited basis for the care provided by the caregiver.

 Q. What services does the State of South Dakota have to help the elderly?